nodejs/node/doc/contributing/maintaining-shared-library-support.md

 For workloads that require multiple node instances this can result in a significant footprint savings.

-This doc provides an outline of the approach and things to look out for when maintaining the shared library support.
+This document provides an outline of the approach and things to look out for when maintaining the shared library support.

 Currently shared library support has only be tested on: